CASE STUDY

 Why it matters

-This case study shows how MA plans can introduce pay-for-outcomes contracts across an existing SNF network while reducing avoidable SNF days and preserving provider participation.
+This case study shows how MA plans can implement performance-based reimbursement across an existing SNF network while reducing avoidable SNF days and preserving provider participation.
+It also demonstrates how reimbursement design can support more efficient transitions of care and help ensure patients receive the right care, at the right time, in the right setting.

 Request Your SNF Network Alignment Snapshot